tanny411/tanny411.github.io/_posts/2020-12-01-Getting-Started-With-Outreachy.md

 At this point, you should go through the [intership guide](https://www.outreachy.org/docs/internship/) on the outreachy website and start planning your work.
 I found it best to create a separate calendar in google calender and create events for the biweekly blogs and community chats.
 I set it up so that I get email notifications 5 days before and on the day of the event itself.
 I will be setting up other tasks accordingly.
 Plus, I made a google doc to keep track of all outreachy things I need to remember or review, todos, so on.

 The best part about Outreachy, I think, is that it builds experience, it's paid - much like a full-time job.
 BUT, you get flexible hours, super nice mentors and there is no interview, resume screening, broken coding interviews, and whatnot.
 Sadly it lasts only 3 months, but the good news is it's open-source!
 So if you like (and it is recommended), you can continue to keep in touch with the community and contribute to your project.
 Based on your performance, your mentor and others involved in the project may want you as a mentor next year!
 But most important of all - keep you open-source alive!

+Some tips to work remote:
+- Fix your 8 hours a day (for 40h work week) and stick to it.
+- People in your team (and your mentor) maybe from a different time zone.
+Keep note of when they are avaialable usually.
+- Try to adjust your work time to overlap as much as you can with your teammates or mentor.
+- Communicate your progress, ask whenever stuck.
+And be honest and excited about your work.
+You chose the project afterall!

 ## Pro-tips
 In case you are hell-bent on getting the internship, you may want to know some things more.